gever/python_notebooks/README.md

-# python_notebooks
+# Python Notebooks
-ipython and jupyter notebooks, various topics
+These are lightly curated ipython and jupyter notebooks, exploring various topics.